 Additional requirements apply to international students.
-International students must apply early in order to allow opportunity for the completion of both the admission process to the seminary and the requirements of the United States Immigration and Naturalization Service.
+International students must apply early in order to allow for the completion of both the admission process to the university and the requirements of the United States Bureau of Citizenship and Immigration.
+Application deadline for fall semester enrollment is April 1.
+Application deadline for spring enrollment is September 1.